openziti/ziti-doc/docfx_project/ziti/services/overview.md

 ### Terminators
 Terminators represent a way to connect to a specific server application for a specific service.

-For SDK based server (whether embedded or proxied), these are created automatically as the application connects and removed when the application disconnects.
+For an SDK based server (whether embedded or proxied), these are created automatically as the application connects and removed when the application disconnects.

 For router terminated services they must be created manually.
 When creating a terminator manually, the following must be specified.

 1. The router which will connect to the server application
 1. The binding.
 This indicates which Xgress component on the router will handle making the connection.
 This will generally be `transport` for tcp based applications and `udp` for UDP based applications
     1. See the ziti-fabric documentation for more information on the Xgress framework
 1. The address to connect to.
-This will be generally take the form `<protocol>:<host or ip>:<port>`
+This will generally take the form `<protocol>:<host or ip>:<port>`
     1. Example: `tcp:localhost:5432`

 ## Availability and Scaling